 Editor, please implememnt following changes in the subcaluse

 Otherwise, the STA shall not respond with a DMG CTS frame.
 The STA may respond with a DMG DTS frame in a non-EDMG or non-EDMG duplicate PPDU after a SIFS.
-The DMG DTS frame’s TXVECTOR parameter CH_BANDWIDTH shall be set to same value of in the RTS frame’s RXVECTOR parameter CH_BANDWIDTH.
+The DMG DTS frame’s TXVECTOR parameter CH_BANDWIDTH shall be set to be equal or less than value in the RTS frame’s RXVECTOR parameter CH_BANDWIDTH_IN_NON_EDMG.
 A DMG DTS frame transmitted by an EDMG STA over channel width of a 4.32 GHz, 6.48 GHz or 8.64 GHz shall be transmitted in non-EDMG duplicate format.

 In case an EDMG STA responds to an RTS frame with a DMG DTS frame, the following apply: